 - if a health monitoring report for an employee indicates a negative change in health status which may be related to silica exposure

-- if an HSR requests a review of control measures
+- if a health and safety representative requests a review of control measures

 - if there are changes to the workplace exposure standard, and previous air monitoring results have indicated levels above the new standard